Pratiksha248/GenAI-RestaurantCuisineSuggester/README.md

 # GenAI-RestaurantCuisineNameSuggester
-This is a Generative AI Project that gives suggestions for fancy cuisine names based on fancy ethnic restaurants names.
+This is a Generative AI Project that gives suggestions for fancy cuisine names based on fancy ethnic restaurant names.